Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Discussion

-The high-order CPFs we developed are built from a CPF2 with a symplectic corrector for perturbed systems and a composite corrector for non-perturbed systems.
+The high-order CPFs we developed are built from a CPF2 with a symplectic corrector for perturbed systems and a symmetric corrector for non-perturbed systems.
 We have also constructed a fourth-order CPF with a symplectic corrector.
 A topic for future work is to develop higher-order CPFs with a symplectic corrector.
 CPFs with symplectic correctors are preferred as these correctors cancel out in the intermediate simulation steps, resulting in a small additive cost to the total simulation cost.
 As for the standard product formulas, we used the spectral-norm error as the measure of error for CPFs.
 However, recent work~\cite{MCP+24} suggests that the eigenvalue error is a more appropriate error measure for product formulas.
 Comparing CPFs with standard product formulas using eigenvalue error is another avenue for future research.
+One especially appealing feature of product formulas is that they often admit substantial improvements over other Hamiltonian simulation techniques when the error is evaluated in specific cases, such as for specific input states~\cite{SR21,AFL21,ZZS+22,ZZC25,BGH+23,BFH+24} or observables~\cite{HHZ19,BF25,CST+21}, rather than in worst-case settings.
+CPFs could similarly benefit from improved performance under these more practical error measures, making this an especially promising direction for further investigation.